-Final Note: The Town of Cortlandt has met the New York State tax cap limit for the tax levy for 2023.
-There is only a 2.5% increase to the Town tax levy, maintaining a 1% increase on average per year.
+Final Note: The Town of Cortlandt proposes to meet the New York State tax cap limit for the tax levy for 2025.
+There is only a proposed 3.6% increase to the Town tax levy.

 Thank you.

 Richard H. Becker, M.D.
 Supervisor